 Back in 2002, for example, the Roman Catholic Pontifical Council for Social Communications declared that “the virtual reality of cyberspace cannot substitute for real interpersonal community, the incarnational reality of the sacraments and the liturgy, or the immediate and direct proclamation of the gospel”, while acknowledging that the internet can still “enrich the religious lives of users”.

-For these Christians, especially, but actually for all of us, our current exclusion from church buildings and meetings and our sojourn in cyberspace is indeed a form of exile.
+For these, especially, bu actually for all of us, our current sojourn in cyberspace is indeed a form of exile.
 I realise comparing it to the exile of the 6C BC Jews in Babylon, as I have done here, might seem extreme, fanciful, even absurd.
-Apart from the millennia of historical distance, their exile was preceded by devastation and destruction and lasted 56 years.8)The exile sensu stricto lasted 56 years, but after “70 years are completed for Babylon” (Jeremiah 29:10), which appear to be dated from Babylon’s overthrow of Assyria to its fall to the Persians’ Our church buildings are still standing, our clergy as busy as ever, and our exile is likely to be over in a matter of months.
+Apart from the millennia of historical distance, theirs was preceded by devastation and destruction and lasted 56 years.The exile sensu stricto lasted 56 years, but after “70 years are completed for Babylon” (Jeremiah 29:10), which appear to be dated from Babylon’s overthrow of Assyria to its fall to … Continue reading Our church buildings are still standing, our clergy as busy as ever, and our exile is likely to be over in a matter of months (although it may be longer than we expect).
 But some of the symbolic parallels are compelling, both in terms of the loss (ie of the Temple, sacrifices and priestly service) and the opportunity (ie to reflect, repent and reconfigure life and faith).